Evelyn Dunbar: Books and illustration

 In 1935 Dunbar was commissioned to provide the illustrations for The Scots Week-End and Caledonian Vade-Mecum for Host, Guest and Wayfarer (ed.
 Donald and Catherine Carswell, Routledge, London, 1936).
 The illustrations to this miscellany consist of pen and ink frontispiece, vignettes and tail pieces.
 This commission led to a more significant production, Gardeners' Choice (Routledge, London, 1937).
 This book, consisting of the history, characteristics and cultivation advice of 40 garden plants, illustrated in pen and ink, was jointly written and illustrated by Dunbar and Mahoney.
 Country Life magazine commissioned Dunbar to compose their Gardener's Diary 1938, a monthly journal and appointments book with literary texts chosen by Dunbar and illustrated with her pen and ink drawings.

 In 1941 Dunbar provided the pen-and-ink illustrations for A Book of Farmcraft by Michael Greenhill (Longmans, London, 1942).
 This was a basic primer of husbandry for those who had little or no knowledge of farming.
 Its author, Michael Greenhill, was an instructor of recruits to the Women's Land Army at Sparsholt Farm Institute, near Winchester, Hampshire.
-Many of Dunbar's illustrations, contrasting the right way of undertaking some agricultural task with the wrong way, were made at Sparsholt, using recruits as her models.
+Many of Dunbar's illustrations, contrasting the right way of undertaking some agricultural tasks with the wrong way, were made at Sparsholt, using recruits as her models.